sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

                 </sales_convert_quote>
             </fieldsets>

-You may test and see the code wich is used in the Data.php
+You can test and see the code used in the Data.php.

-            // if store support EAN ( Please set the attribute on hipay config ) if (Mage::getStoreConfig('hipay/hipay_basket/attribute_ean', Mage::app()->getStore())) {
+            // If the store supports EAN (please set the attribute in hipay config) if (Mage::getStoreConfig('hipay/hipay_basket/attribute_ean', Mage::app()->getStore())) {
                 $attribute = Mage::getStoreConfig('hipay/hipay_basket/attribute_ean', Mage::app()->getStore());